 Disk utilization in Docker for MacEstimated reading time: 3 minutes

-Note that other tools might display space usage of the file in terms of the maximum file size, not the actual file size.
+The Advanced tab displays the location of the disk image.
+It also displays the maximum size of the disk image and the actual space the disk image is consuming.
+Note that other tools might display space usage of the file in terms of the maximum file size, and not the actual file size.

 If the file is too big

-If the file is too big, you can
+If the disk image file is too big, you can:

 - move it to a bigger drive,